kasper-piskorski/docs/pages/documentation/12-resources/downloads.md

 - [Netbeans](http://oopbook.com/java-classpath-2/classpath-in-netbeans/)

 ## Questions?
 Please see our [FAQ](../resources/faq.html) page if you encounter any problems when installing and running Grakn.
-If our guide doesn't cover the issue, please do get in touch on our [discussion forums](http://discuss.grakn.ai) or on [Stack Overflow](http://www.stackoverflow.com).
+If our guide doesn't cover the issue, please do get in touch on our [discussion forums](http://discuss.grakn.ai), on [Stack Overflow](http://www.stackoverflow.com) or via our [Slack channels](https://grakn.ai/slack.html).

 {% include links.html %}